SolidOS/solid-panes/Documentation/user-types.md

 while the latter are a catch-all for views that are either difficult to use or needs a bit of attention before they are reintroduced to non-technical users.

-Below is a table that documents the existing views and which user types that are listed to them.
+Below is a table that documents the existing views and the user types that are associated with them.
 If you want access to some of these views, make sure to self-assign the proper user-type.

 | Name                 | User types |